61 West Superior Street

 The Poetry Foundation does not permit independent group visits for the purpose of conducting a class or guided tour of the building.
 Other small groups of no more than 10 visitors are strongly encouraged to call ahead to plan a visit.

 The library supports scheduled visits for K-12 class field trips as well as interactive, guided visits for adult groups.
 To schedule a field trip or group educational visit, please see the library page for more information and contact the librarian at email@example.com.

 Directions to the Poetry Foundation

 We encourage visitors to use public transportation.
-The Poetry Foundation can be reached via CTA Red Line or Brown Lines to Chicago; CTA Bus Route 22 to Huron and Clark (Southbound) or Huron and Dearborn (Northbound).
+The Poetry Foundation can be reached via CTA Red Line or Brown Lines to the Chicago Avenue stop; CTA Bus Route 22 to Huron and Clark (Southbound) or Huron and Dearborn (Northbound).

 For visitors arriving by car, InterPark Parking Garage is located at 750 N. Dearborn St. and Standard Parking is located at 1 W. Superior St. Metered street parking is also available in the vicinity of the building.

 Ramp access is available on Dearborn Street.
 All public spaces are located on the ground-level and are accessible.
 For further assistance, please contact us at (312) 787-7070.

 For performances, hearing-assist devices are made available at the front desk.
 If additional assistance is required, please contact us at (312) 787-7070.